-As at December 31, 2011, Mr. Cairo was an active member of the WFP Plan and the WFP Supplementary Executive Retirement Plan, both defined benefit pension plans which closed for credited service at December 31, 2010.
+As at December 31, 2012, Mr. Cairo was an active member of the WFP Plan 1 and the WFP Supplementary Executive Retirement Plan, both defined benefit pension plans which closed for credited service at December 31, 2010.
 Messrs.
-Cairo, Demens, Stevens, and Facey are members of the Corporation's defined contribution plan, the WFP Plan III (see the section titled "Retirement and Other Benefits" on page 12 for further information).
+Cairo, Demens, Sudar, and Cass are members of our defined contribution plan, the WFP Plan III (see the section titled "Retirement and Other Benefits" on page 14 for further information).